Bameejay/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 # Python - Object-relational mapping
+In this project. we linked two amazing worlds: Databases and python.
-In this project, Files are scripted using python programming language and mysql.
+Files are scripted using python programming language and mysql.